mackonsti/nuc10i7fnh/CFG Lock/README.md

 ## Introduction

-According to [Dortania Guide](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock), **CFG Lock** or otherwise known as the "MSR 0xE2" register, is a setting in BIOS that allows for this specific MSR (Model Specific Register) register to be written to.
+According to the [Dortania Guide](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock), **CFG Lock** or otherwise known as the "MSR 0xE2" register, is a setting in BIOS that allows for this specific MSR (Model Specific Register) register to be written to.
 By default, most motherboards **lock** this variable (i.e. read, not write) with many even _hiding_ the option from the BIOS user interface.
 The reason we care about it, is that macOS actually wants to **write** to this register, and not just one part of macOS: both the Kernel (XNU) and `AppleIntelPowerManagement` want to access it, as it used for the CPU's power management, essential for macOS.
 Without the ability to write to MSR 0xE2, all or most of the CPU power management is lost and the system may not even boot (unless the correct Quirk is enabled).

 Some time ago, this NUC had the "MSR 0xE2" register easily unlocked via a simple, nice UEFI tool by InsanelyMac user **Brumbaer** called [CFGLock.efi](https://www.insanelymac.com/forum/topic/344035-cfglock-unlock-msr-0xe2/) that was run on the UEFI Shell.
 However, the tool was not further developped and OpenCore developers later introduced their own tool called `ControlMsrE2.efi` that is now part of the OpenCore releases.